xyproto/simplebolt/README.md

 )

 func main() {
-	// Create a connection pool, connects to the local redis server pool := simpleredis.NewConnectionPool()
+	// Create a connection pool, connect to the given redis server pool := simpleredis.NewConnectionPool()

+	// Use this for connecting to a different redis host/port
+	// pool := simpleredis.NewConnectionPoolHost("localhost:6379")

 	// Close the connection pool when this function returns defer pool.Close()